Link-road construction project for the Major Road Network in the UK

 - Material consumption of the project potentially reduced by 14.6 kTonnes (-15%)

 - Aggregate consumption reduced by 50% on the TSCS asphalt mixtures containing steel-slag

-One-Hour Train Project in Finland
+One-Hour Train Project

 The One-Hour Train is a rapid rail link between the cities of Turku and Helsinki.
 It is one of southern Finland’s major transportation projects, as part of the country’s ambitious climate plan.
 The project covers 100km between Espoo and Salo, which includes 113 bridges, 22 tunnels and more than 200 roads.
 ORIS supported Turun Tunnin Juna (TTJ) to bring to the 150 project engineers a digital tool to evaluate more sustainable and circular solutions in a short period of time.
 Using ORIS, the project team was able to perform comparative analysis of multiple rail track scenarios within local standards and railway infrastructure regulations.
 Based on data on local materials sourcing, the dashboard provided instant impact assessment on carbon emissions, costs, circular options and resilience to climate change.
 This assessment allowed to find rapidly the optimum design options, meeting the sustainability and circularity goals set.

 - Initial carbon impact pavement analysis and alternative low-carbon options

 - Modelization of climate impact over 40 years to include early adaptation solutions

 A highway section transformed into a multimodal pathway